Skip to main content

 How Do You Nutritionally Support Estradiol Balance?

-Your dietary pattern is arguably the most influential tool for modulating both the and your metabolic health.
+Your dietary pattern is arguably the most influential tool for modulating both the gut microbiome and your metabolic health.
 A strategic nutritional approach can lower systemic inflammation, provide the necessary substrates for a healthy estrobolome, and help regulate blood sugar, all of which contribute to balanced estradiol levels.
 The Mediterranean diet is often cited as a beneficial model because it naturally incorporates many of these principles.

 The table below outlines two dietary patterns and their respective impacts on the key mechanisms of estradiol regulation.